Aptera Electric Car FAQ

 mechanic.
 If you would like to have Aptera Motors fix your car, Aptera’s mobile service

-will have mechanics that will come to your house to make repairs.
+will have mechanics who will come to your house to make repairs.
 If you live outside

 an area that has mobile service, the company promises to help you find a suitable shop